BestTimesToVisit.com Logo

 money

-While credit cards are accepted in larger hotels and some restaurants, cash is king in the Casbah.
-Have plenty of Algerian Dinars (DZD) on hand for small purchases, market stalls, and local eateries.
-ATMs are available in more modern parts of the city, but it's wise to withdraw larger sums there before heading into the historic district.
+While credit cards are accepted in larger hotels and some restaurants, cash is king within the Casbah.
+Have plenty of Algerian Dinars (DZD) on hand for small purchases at local shops, street vendors, and for tipping.
+ATMs are available in the newer parts of the city, but can be unreliable, so bring some Euros or USD to exchange if needed.

 food